-This localized pain that comes from the low back area is called low back pain (LBP), lumbago, lumbar back pain or lumbar backache.
+Low back pain (LBP), also known as lumbago, lumbar back pain or lumbar backache.
 LBP can be chronic or acute.
 Chronic low back pain is chronic pain, defined as low back pain lasting for over 12 weeks, while pain that lasts less than 6 weeks is referred to as acute low back pain.

 Lower back pain can be the result of different conditions affecting different parts of the lower back such as the lumbar spine, intervertebral discs, ligaments, muscles and more.
 As a result, there are different lumbago pain treatments, depending on various factors such as the underlying cause, severity of pain, age and more.

 The spinal cord is within the vertebrae of the spine.
 The human spine has four sections of vertebrae: cervical (neck), thoracic (upper and middle back), lumbar (lower back), and sacrum (tailbone).
 The lumbar and sacrum are part of the lower back region.

 The low back has a complex anatomy.
 It consists of five vertebrae in the lower back, intervertebral discs that function like pads between each of the vertebrae, tendons, ligaments around the spine and discs that attach bones to bones, and muscles of the low back.
 The muscles of the low back work together with other muscles especially the transverse abdominal muscles, as well as muscles of the pelvic floor.

 The low back serves important functions in our bodies, including structural support, movement, and protection of certain body tissues.
 When we stand, the lumbar spine bears a large part of the body’s weight.

 Causes for lower back pain